WhatsApp, Instagram, and Facebook are recovering from major outage

 - How to get WhatsApp Dark Mode (when it's back)

 TechRadar has asked Facebook for a comment on what's happening, but we've yet to hear back.
-Without Facebook commenting, we've yet to hear when these services will resume.
+Without Facebook commenting officially, we haven't gotten confirmation on why its services went down or how many of its billions of users were affected.

-We'll be monitoring the four services to see when they come back online, and be sure to come back to this story for any updates on when we can expect to see a return of WhatsApp, Instagram and more.
+We'll continue monitoring the four Facebook-owned services – which don't appear to be down any longer – in case your messages stop working again.

-Where are the issues happening?
-It seems to be across the globe as DownDetector is reporting from the US, Spain, Saudi Arabia, Japan and Russia.
-We can also confirm the issues are happening in the United Kingdom as well.
+we could confirm that services were disrupted in the US and and the UK, while we saw a very large spike in complaints across the globe on DownDetector from all countries including Spain, Saudi Arabia, Japan and Russia.

 Developing...